ddcovery/ddinject-js/README.md

   add("keyGenerator", KeyGenerator).
   consume(({ Person }) => {
     // Person is a Class with internal dependencies solved (i.e.: keyGenerator)
-    // Now, we can create as many instances of Person we need const peter = new Person("Peter");
+    // You can create as many instances of Person you need. const peter = new Person("Peter");
     console.log("❯", { name: peter.name, id: peter.id });
     peter.sayYourName();
   });

 /**
- * We encapsulate Person class into a factory...
+ * The class itself (no a class instance) is returned by the factory.
- * The factory receives solved dependencies, the class can use this dependencies because is defined into factory closure */ function PersonFactory({ keyGenerator: { next } }) {
+ * The class can use all solved dependencies because it is defined into the factory function.
+ */
+function PersonFactory({ keyGenerator: { next } }) {
   console.log("✓ PersonFactory has been called");